ebikatsudon/VTubeStudio/FAQ.md

 That said, there are quite a few users who use VTube Studio on macOS and do not have any problems. iOS/Android tracking with macOS should work fine.

+## I have weird black lines on my model, especially around the mouth when moving it.
+What is causing this?

+Check if they have turned off anisotropic filtering.

+Make sure anisotropic filtering is set to either `"application controlled"` or `"8x"` or `"16x"`.
+Here's an example of how to do this for different GPU drivers: https://www.pcgamingwiki.com/wiki/Glossary:Anisotropic_filtering_(AF)

+For NVIDIA GPUs, this can be done in the "NVIDIA Control Panel".
+Make sure it's **NOT** set to `"Off"`.

 ## Does VTube Studio store/record any personal data?

 **No.**